Choose your carer from our 5000+ community, and manage care easily with your MyElder account.

 1. Book your free consultation

-The family and/or social worker speaks to the service user’s situation with someone from our expert care team.
-They’re able to provide advice on navigating the system, discuss how to put funding in place and help you understand whether live-in care is suitable.
+Book a convenient time to speak to someone from our expert care team.
+During this no-obligation call, they’ll be able to provide advice on navigating the system, discuss where to go to put funding in place and help you understand whether live-in care is suitable.

-Following the call, it’s time to complete the application.
-The family and/or social worker will be provided a MyElder login or by requesting a freepost form.
+Following the call, it’s time to complete our care appraisal.
+You can do this by creating a free MyElder account via the button below, or by requesting a freepost form during your call.
 It covers everything from health requirements and medication, to favourite meals and hobbies.

 3. Matching process